 In our previous post, we outlined what branding means and how important branding is to any business.
-Branding is a vital tool for the success of any business has to be approached with the necessary knowledge and skill.
+Branding is a vital tool in the success of any business.
 The honours lie on every entrepreneur to determine the perfect type of branding for his or her business.

-There are many forms of branding one can choose from ranging from corporate branding, personal branding, employer branding, cause branding, cultural branding, spirit branding amongst others.
-Choosing the right type of branding from the list is very important for a successful branding experience.
+There are many forms of branding one can choose from.
+Ranging from the corporate, personal employer, cause, cultural and spirit branding among others.
+Choosing the right type of branding is important for a successful branding experience.

-Corporate branding, however, employs this same ideology but adds more to it by giving the product a higher level of attention and commitment.
-Most often than not, people have mistaken corporate branding as just a process of changing a company’s logo, colour, design and slogan.
+Corporate branding employs this same ideology.
+But adds more to it by giving the product a higher level of attention and commitment.
+People often mistake corporate branding as a process of changing a company’s logo, colour, design or slogan.

-Corporate brands such as Multimedia, Tobinco Pharmaceuticals, Fidelity Bank and Ernest Chemists, just to mention but a few are good examples to think of.
-One of the financial powerhouses in Ghana – The EIB Network with Nathan Kwabena Ayisi (Bola Ray) as the CEO has in recent times acquired a vast number of companies across the country.
+Corporate brands like Multimedia, Coca-Cola, Tobinco Pharmaceuticals, Fidelity Bank and Ernest Chemists, are good examples.
+One of the financial powerhouses in Ghana – The EIB Network with Nathan Kwabena Ayisi (Bola Ray) as the CEO, has in recent times acquired a vast number of companies across the country.
 They have adopted such companies with great success within a very short time frame.

-In order to grow and establish a corporate brand successfully, there has to be a lot of research in order to understand the business trends.
+To grow and establish a corporate brand, there has to be a lot of research to understand business trends.
 This will serve as a foundation for corporations in the future in the aspect of branding.

 Whenever the term branding is mentioned, people associate it with companies and corporate institutions alone.
 Little do they know that an individual can also be a brand.
 Personal branding is simply the process whereby individuals sell or market themselves as brands.

-Employer branding is the process whereby an employer promotes a company or organization to the desired target group of people he needs and wants to employ and retain.
+Employer branding is the process whereby an employer promotes a company to the desired target group of people he needs and wants to employ.
 This process highlights a company’s ability in attracting, recruiting and retaining ideal employees.

 With employer branding being the process, employer brand becomes the identity of the company.
-In order to understand and create an appealing employer brand, one has to understand the company’s needs and wants.
-Effective employer branding requires the combination of market research, advisory services, effective communication and marketing.
+To understand and create an appealing employer brand, one has to understand the company’s needs and wants.
+This requires a combination of market research, advisory services, effective communication and marketing.

-Though talent acquisition and retention is the main goal of employer branding, it also seeks to stimulate business growth and strategic business goals.
+Talent acquisition and retention is the main goal of employer branding.
+But it also seeks to stimulate business growth and strategic business goals.

-Cause branding is a process of crafting and marketing an environmental identity of a brand in order to enhance the company’s image and brand in general.
-This form of branding is meant to attract customers by associating the company or brand to a cause or purpose.
+Cause branding is a process of crafting and marketing the environmental identity of a brand to enhance the company’s image and brand.
+This form of branding attracts customers by associating the company or brand to a cause.

-This cause must be in the interest of customers and must be beneficial to their personal goals and values in life.
-Such a goal can be achieved by contributing a percentage of the company’s sales to a charitable organization or to support a good cause.
+This cause must be in the interest of customers.
+It must also be beneficial to their personal goals and values in life.
+You achieve such goal by contributing a percentage of the company’s sales to support a good cause.
 This is what most people refer to in simple terms as Corporate Social Responsibility.

-You also give investors, employers and employees the opportunity to also give back to society.
+You also give investors, employers and employees the opportunity to give back to society.

 Achieving this will let your brand stand out from the competition.
 It also entices new customers thereby turning them into loyal customers.

-A typical example of a brand that is involved in cause branding is Vodafone health line, a revolutionary health talk show that addresses the health concerns of Ghanaian’s through a combination of education & entertainment.
+A typical example of a brand involved in cause branding is Vodafone health line.
+It is a health talk show that addresses the health concerns of Ghanaians through a combination of education & entertainment.